TZstatsADS/Spr2017-Proj1-ciellagrange/README.md

 ![image](figs/title.jpg)

 ### [Project Description](doc/)
-This is the first and only *individual* (as opposed to *team*) this semester.
+This is the first and only *Yue Gao* (as opposed to *team*) this semester.

 Term: Spring 2017

-+ Projec title: Lorem ipsum dolor sit amet
++ Projec title: Topic & Sentimental Analysis in Inaugural Address
-+ This project is conducted by [your name]
++ This project is conducted by [Yue Gao]

-+ Project summary: [a short summary] Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
++ Project summary: [a short summary] In this project, I analyzed the frequencies of each president mentioning some main topics ( economy, employment, education, national security, geopolitics, production ) and investigated the cooccurence of these topics.
+I also conducted a sentimental analysis for each president using Wordstat sentimental dictionary.
+Finally, I used these dimensional vectors ( frequencies of 6 topics and different emotions ) of presidents in the k-mean clustering and got an interesting result.
+I have also conducted a similarity analysis on Trump’s speech & Hillary’s speech versus some recent presidents.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.